CasimirKaPazi/tikap/Lexicon.md

 kapa      | head, person, big animal |
 tipapata  | water          |
-tapap     | house, building | toki pona: tomo (tpamo tpapa)
+tapap     | house, building | toki pona: tomo (tpamo tpapa) tikap     | a language called tikap | After coming up with the phonology I put all possible combinations of all five phonemes into google to see which has the fewest results.
+Tikap won. tikap     | a teacup       | en: teacup